- "Trends in College Pricing 2017," The College Board, https://trends.collegeboard.org/sites/default/files/2017-trends-in-college-pricing_0.pdf

 Following your passion can be a wonderful or not-so-great idea when it comes to choosing a college major.
 That's because, like it or not, some careers are adding workers over the years and others are staying flat or losing workers.

 If you want to find out where your potential career falls on the spectrum, you can start by searching the U.S. Bureau of Labor Statistics (BLS) database for career data applicable to your future industry and geographic location.
-The BLS can show you, for example, that employment for petroleum engineers is expected to increase 26 percent during the next decade, or that jobs for police and detectives are supposed to increase only 5 percent during that same time frame.
+The BLS can show you, for example, that employment for petroleum engineers is expected to increase 15 percent during in the 2016-26 decade, or that jobs for police and detectives are supposed to increase only 7 percent during that same time frame.

 Use this kind of publicly available information to get a good idea of where your future industry is headed, and whether or not you'll be able to get your foot in the door.